chris-townsend/project-one/README.md

 7. I wanted to make my gallery images stand out by adding **animation**.
 I accomplished this by using the *hover* and *transition* function.
 When you *hover* over an image it eases in over 0.4 seconds and when you unselect, it goes back to its original state.
 I used the *transition* ease-in-out for this method.
 ![gallery-page](./assets/images/gallery-page.webp)

 8. My contact page has been made **interative** so that when you input your details into the form, the headings get pushed out of the box and stay above the input boxes.
 This was accomplished by using the *hover* and *transition* function.
 I have added extra style to the submit button by adding in an arrow when you *hover* over it.
 The form will come up with a "Please fill out this feild" message when it hasn't been filled in correctly.
-This means that an email address is *required* before the form can be submitted.
+This means that a name and email address is *required* before the form can be submitted.

 ![form-interative](./assets/images/form-interative.webp)
 ![form-please-fill-out](./assets/images/please-fill-contact.webp)